10 steps to creating a business website

 Or

 • Build your own site using a third-party website builder.
-For example, sites like WordPress, Squarespace and Weebly1 allow you to build a website using simple, customisable templates.
+For example, sites like GoDaddy, WordPress, Squarespace and Weebly1 allow you to build a website using simple, customisable templates.
 They usually say that you won’t need any coding skills.
 Some will offer a free trial that will give you an insight into how challenging building your site could be.

 If you decide to build your own site via a third-party website builder, make sure they offer the features that you want for your site.
 Features such as galleries, animations, video, mapping tools, links to your social accounts and forms are all useful.
 When adding a shopping cart, you’ll need to make sure that you can integrate it with the rest of your site.